 Home insurance coverage options in Indiana

-The exact coverage options that are available in a policy differs from company to company, but here are a few of the common coverages included in most standard home insurance policies in Indiana.
+The exact coverage options that are available in a policy differs from company to company, but here are a few of the common coverages included in most standard Indiana home insurance policies.

 - Other structures: This covers damage to freestanding structures like fences, tool sheds and other structures that are not attached to the main house.